 Our pump float switches are constructed using either polypropylene which offers a good all-around combination of strength and resistivity to most liquids.

 When considering a sump pump float switch for level control, you need to think about what medium the level control will be installed in.
-If it’s purely water, consider if this is Potable (drinking water) or waste/grey water.
+If it’s purely water, consider if this is Potable (drinking water), waste water or grey water.
 Potable water floats will need to be constructed from WRAS approved materials, essential if the float is to be used in a clean drinking water supply application.

 Next, consideration is the specific gravity, viscosity, and density of the liquid to float is to be installed in.
 The selected float must be buoyant enough to operate and switch and be constructed to withstand immersion pressure at the required depth, along with any impact from turbulent installations.
 More specific liquids such as fuels, and heavy sludge liquor, will again require specific attributes from the potential float switch used.